 2015 After a full-scale, $5 million transformation, The Breakers unveils Flagler Club, a 25-room boutique hotel within-the-hotel.
 Upon completion, the resort’s room count stands at 538 rooms, which includes 68 suites.

-Following a dramatic $8 million transformation, the indoor/outdoor Spa at The Breakers reopens as the resort’s coveted destination for relaxation and personal renewal, along with the newly re-imagined Ocean House (formerly The Ocean Grill).
+Following a dramatic $8 million transformation, the indoor-outdoor Spa at The Breakers reopens as the resort’s coveted destination for relaxation and personal renewal, along with Ocean House (formerly The Ocean Grill).

 2016 The Breakers elevates 65 guest rooms and suites to a new level of casually chic elegance and opens the legendary Seafood Bar – with breathtaking, sweeping views of the Atlantic, the restaurant is designed by Tihany Design, and inspired by the yachting lifestyle of Palm Beach.